filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus f3 command [command options] [arguments...]

 COMMANDS:
    list-miners, lm  Lists the miners that currently participate in F3 via this node. powertable, pt
    certs, c         Manages interactions with F3 finality certificates. manifest         Gets the current manifest used by F3. status           Checks the F3 status. help, h          Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 ### lotus f3 list-miners